andreagiassi/microservice-rbac-user-management/README.md

 * Add a permission on a role
 * Remove a permission on a role

+## Quick Start

+You can run this project on your local machine and configure the MySql using the localhost into the application.properties file or you can use, as suggested, the Docker image for a MySql image.

 #### About the Spring Boot Microservice
 The microservice code is based on Java 8 and the Spring Boot 2 framework.